rhsgsa/artemis-demo/ha-shared-nothing-slow/README.md

 1. Start the `node1` and `node2` containers

 		make start

+1. The nodes will not be considered highly-available until `node1` has finished syncing its journal and bindings over to `node2`.
+When the syncing has been completed, you will see the following in the `node2`'s logs

+		[org.apache.activemq.artemis.core.server] AMQ221024: Backup server ActiveMQServerImpl::name=node2 is synchronized with live server, nodeID=c3a32dda-a5d9-11ec-9c50-0242ac1e0004.
+		[org.apache.activemq.artemis.core.server] AMQ221031: backup announced

 1. Login to the `node1` console at <http://localhost:8161/console> with `admin` / `password`